CASL is short for the Canadian Anti-Spam Legislation that went into effect on July 1, 2014.

 What do you need to do to make sure you’re CASL-compliant?

-Over the last year, we’ve been hard at work building new tools and features to help you be CASL compliant.
+We’ve build several tools and features to help you be CASL compliant.
 We’ve also created a new CASL Resource Center where you can find all the information you need to build an email marketing strategy with CASL in mind.

 If you’re wondering what you need to do to be CASL-compliant today, there are three steps we recommend: